What Are Spiritual Gifts?

 God Equips Us to Grow His Kingdom

 The Bible talks about “gifts of the Spirit,” which we commonly call spiritual gifts (not to be confused with spiritual disciplines).
 Paul teaches about spiritual gifts extensively in his first letter to the church in Corinth.
+But what are spiritual gifts?
 Here’s what we can learn from him.

 They Come from the Holy Spirit

 God’s Holy Spirit supernaturally endows us with special abilities.
 This includes different types of service and work, but they’re all the result of God at work in us and through us (1 Corinthians 12:4-6).

 They Are for the Common Good of Jesus’s Followers